guardtime/ksi-tool/README.md

 ### From Source Code

 If the latest version is needed or the package is not available for the platform you are using, check out source code from Github and build it using `gcc` or `VS`.
-To build KSI tool `libksi-devel` (KSI C SDK) and `libparamset-devel` packages are needed (maybe found from Guardtime repositories).
+To build KSI tool, `libksi-devel` (KSI C SDK) and `libparamset-devel` packages are needed (maybe found from Guardtime repositories).
 Both are available in Github as source code.
 See [https://github.com/GuardTime/libksi](https://github.com/GuardTime/libksi) for libksi and [https://github.com/GuardTime/libparamset](https://github.com/GuardTime/libparamset) for libparamset.

 Use `rebuild.sh` script to build `KSI` tool and see `rebuild.sh -h` for more details.

-On Windows see `WinBuild.txt` for more detail how to build `KSI` tool or call `WinBuildOnline.bat` to get and build `libksi` and `libparamset` from Github automatically, resulting `KSI` tool binary linked with Windows native libraries.
+On Windows see `WinBuild.txt` for more detail how to build `KSI` tool or call `WinBuildOnline.bat` to get and build `libksi` and `libparamset` from Github automatically, producing `KSI` tool binary linked with Windows native libraries.

 See `test/TEST-README.md` to learn how to run KSI command-line tool tests on Windows and Linux.